 On the south lawn of the church stands a cross which is the result of a vow made over 100 years ago.
 During their voyage to the United States, a violent storm threatened the lives of the German immigrants aboard.
 George Bauman, a stonecutter, vowed that if they should land safely he would erect a stone crucifix wherever they settled.
 The cross was completed in 1848 in fulfillment of that vow.
 Destroyed in a storm itself in 1928, the original was replaced by the present figure in 1932.

 The "Plaza of Pastors" on the east lawn of the church honors 3 of St. Joseph's great pastors who served the parish for a combined total of over 100 years.
 Fr.
 Basil Heusler, O.S.B.
 (1898-1942) stands in the center.
 Fr.
 Fidelis Maute, O.S.B.
 (1865-1897), with a carpenter's square in one hand and a cross in the other, has his face turned toward the church he built.
 Fr.
 Joseph Kundek (1837-1857), the founder, looks out over the town of Jasper and the other towns in the distance which he founded.
-Pastor in charge of present day St. Joseph Catholic Church is Father Raymond A. Brenner, whose leadership has continued the proud tradition of excellence and faith so closely tied with this church and its congregation.
+During his time as Pastor of St. Joseph Catholic Church, Raymond A. Brenner's leadership continued the proud tradition of excellence and faith so closely tied with this church and its congregation.